 Students returning from Paris may take elective French courses and complete their Senior Capstone seminar.

-Central offers French scholarships of up to $2,000 for all students (majors and non-majors) planning to continue involvement in language at the college level.
-Click here for more information!
+Central offers French scholarships of up to $2,000 for all students (majors and non-majors) interested in foreign language studies at the college level.